 It was always Philip’s lifelong ambition to train and after marrying Sarah Hill in 1982, they began training in August ’85 at Sandhill, where Philip had lived from the age of seven.
 Sarah was a successful horsewoman and daughter of Bertie Hill, who won five Olympic Gold medals for eventing.
 She represented England in eventing and rode as an amateur ‘pointing, National Hunt and on the Flat.

 Philip has over a hundred horses in training and is supported by a loyal team of staff and family.
 He and Sarah have three daughters Caroline, Katherine and Diana, who have all ridden ‘pointing.
 He’s shadowed by Archie, a Parson’s terrier.

 How did competing in show jumping help you as a jockey?

-It made me be a stride better.
+It made me see a stride better.